kdv123/TextPredictorPython/README.md

 3. KenLM

 ## Installation
+Language model queries are performed using the [KenLM library](https://kheafield.com/code/kenlm/).
 Use the package manager pip to install KenLM.
 We have made a branch of the original [KenLM repo](https://github.com/kpu/kenlm).
 The only change is to change several scripts to compile KenLM with support for up to 12-gram language models.
 This is required by the example character language model provided here.

 ```bash
 pip install https://github.com/kdv123/kenlm/archive/master.zip